Card Services calls have the general form:

 Return codes:

-The tuple does not contain any more data.
-TuppleOffset
+CS_NO_MORE_ITEMSThe tuple does not contain any more data.
+TuppleOffset is

 greater than or equal to the length of the tuple.